faressoft/terminalizer/README.md

 # Usage

-> You can use the option `--help` to get more details about the commands and their options.
+> You can use the `--help` option to get more details about the commands and their options

 ```bash
 terminalizer <command> [options]